Best German City Names: 200+ Historic & Imaginary Ideas

 Duisburg

-Europe's largest inland port, where the Rhine meets an industrial landscape transformed into cultural spaces
+Europe's largest inland port, where the Rhine meets former industrial sites now used for culture

 Gelsenkirchen

-Once a thousand mining shafts dotted this landscape, creating a working-class culture fiercely proud of its football team
+Once a thousand mining shafts dotted the region, creating a working-class culture fiercely proud of its football team

 Oberhausen